-So, anyway, I was saying that I was only 24 for a week and for some reason that made me feel old to see that “Dexter’s Laboratory” was twenty years old on April 28th.
+Mom, it’s enough already; “Showtime at the Apollo” is over!
+Back to the Hpathy Quiz!
+Now, as I was saying…. for some reason it made me feel old to see that “Dexter’s Laboratory” was twenty years old on April 28th.

 It’s so funny how Dexter’s parents were so clueless that they had no idea Dexter had built a world-class space laboratory in the attic!
 One of my favorite episodes is the one called “Filet of Soul”.

-Again with the episode titles?
-Who memorizes these things?!!!
+Again with the episode titles!
+Who knows these things?!!!

-Mom, you made me forget what I was gonna say!!!!
-And I do memorize titles of tv episodes so you will just have to get used to it.
+Mom, you made me forget what I was going to say!!!!
+And I do memorize titles of TV episodes so you will just have to get used to it!

 Can you memorize anything useful?
 Like, the cards in a Blackjack deck?

 Mom, I’m trying to recount my favorite episode of “Dexter’s Laboratory”!
-Dexter and his older sister Dee Dee ended up chasing the ghost of their dead fish all over the house in the middle of the night, trying to lay him to rest.
+Dexter and his older sister, Dee Dee, ended up chasing the ghost of their dead goldfish all over the house in the middle of the night, trying to lay him to rest.